sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/ocean-displacement/README.md

 There is going to be water.
 And the water is going to meet a continent rushing at it at speeds of potentially hundreds or thousands of kilometers an hour.
 See `FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-vector-field` for more.

 The water will have to go somewhere, in that very moment, by pushing something else out of the way.
-Some of the water will momentarily be pushed ahead into the water away from the land, but the land will continue to chase.
+Just try running your hand through the surface of a pool very fast.
 If the land really does move at hundreds or thousands of kilometers an hour, inevitably, some of the water will move onto the land, where it only has to move air out of the way to flow.
 A path of least resistance.

 It will seem like the water is rushing into the land but it will really be the land that is rushing into the water.